Mindaugas-Jacionis/camel-de-camel/README.md

 decamelize({ "dot.Kebab_snake": "value" }, { casing: "snake", excludeMixedCasing: true }); // output: { "dot.Kebab_snake": "value" }
 ```

-**example of axios request/response interceptors (axios has to be added to the project separetely)**
+**example of axios request/response interceptors (axios has to be added to the project separately)**

 ```js
 // will convert to snake case without mixed casing exclusion